FHWA Statutory and Regulatory Requirements:

 The primary law for acquisition and relocation activities on Federal or federally assisted projects and programs is Public Law 91-646, The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, commonly called the Uniform Act.

-Guidance for matters pertaining to right-of-way are contained in the document titled Real Estate Acquisition Guide for Local Public Agencies.
+General guidance and information for matters pertaining to right-of-way is available at the Realty LPA Homepage.
+Specific guidance is contained in the document titled Real Estate Acquisition Guide for Local Public Agencies.

 Matters pertaining to the complexity of federal-aid project contracts are the fourth area of common inquiry.
 Understanding federal-aid contract provisions, administrative procedures, and applicable policies related to federal-aid design and construction contracts are vitally important to assure LPA compliance.

 A document titled the Contract Administration Core Curriculum Participant's Manual and Reference Guide is essentially a training course student manual which also serves as a very useful reference guide.